 - Big "NO!": Noboru does one in the English dub as an army of Matsukos repeatedly command him to "study harder!"

 - Coincidental Broadcast: When the family turn their car around and head back to the supermarket to find the missing Nonoko, a song about a lost kitten plays on their radio.

 - Dom Com: The Japanese version.

-- Homage: When Takashi daydreams about turning into the Kamen Rider and rescuing Matsuko and Shige from kidnapping thugs.
+- Homage: When Takashi daydreams about turning into Moonlight Mask (called "Moonlight Rider" in the dub) and rescuing Matsuko and Shige from kidnapping thugs.

 - Imagine Spot: At least half of the movie is made up of these.

 - Mood Whiplash: In one scene, Shige visits a friend who was suddenly hospitalized.
 The friend seems bright and cheerful, gossiping about the goings-on at the hospital and showing Shige around.
 Until Shige asks why she is in the hospital in the first place, and the friend starts to cry, unable to keep herself together any longer.
-She's dying.
+Though nothing's outright said, it's pretty clear that she's dying.